Trustworthy AI: Techniques and ITU standardization

-Transparency in AI involves making the processes and decisions of such systems understandable to users and stakeholders.
-Accountability ensures that there are protocols for addressing adverse outcomes or biases that may arise, with designated responsibilities for oversight and remediation.
-(Note: For further reading about bias prevention, see the article about fairness in machine learning.)
-Robustness and security aim to ensure that AI systems perform reliably under various conditions and are safeguarded against malicious attacks.

-Fairness is achieved by refusal training: training the models to avoid problematic requests, and by adding "bolting filters" to detect and prevent discussion on biased, unethical, or dangerous topics.

-Making AI that aligns with human goals is a task still being debated and developed (as of September 2025).
-It may be achieved (with some rate of success) through automatic anomaly detection during training, or during the interactive discussion with the user, as well as using filtering techniques for recommender systems that attempt to align the results with the user's request and profile, including content-based filtering and the use of collaborative filtering for classifying information.

-ITU standardization

-A work programme for achieving Trustworthy AI was set up by the International Telecommunication Union, an agency of the United Nations, initiated under its AI for Good programme.
+A work programme for achieving Trustworthy AI was set up by the International Telecommunication Union (ITU), an agency of the United Nations, initiated under its AI for Good programme.
 Its origin lies with the ITU-WHO Focus Group on Artificial Intelligence for Health, where a strong need for both privacy and analytics created demand for a standard in these technologies.

 In 2020, AI for Good moved online, and the TrustworthyAI seminar series was established to initiate discussions on these topics.
 This eventually led to standardization activities.

+In the European Union, the Ethics Guidelines for Trustworthy AI say that trustworthy AI should be lawful, ethical, and robust.
+In practice, the guidelines define seven requirements for trustworthy AI: human agency and oversight; technical robustness and safety; privacy and data governance; transparency; diversity, non-discrimination and fairness; societal and environmental well-being; and accountability.

 Multi-party computation

 Secure multi-party computation (MPC) is being standardized under "Question 5" (the incubator) of ITU-T Study Group 17.